-THE NORTHWEST MUSIC ARCHIVES documents audio recordings produced in, or by labels based in, the Northwestern area (Washington, Oregon, Idaho) of the USA.
+THE NORTHWEST MUSIC ARCHIVES documents audio recordings produced in, or by labels based in, the Pacific Northwest area: Washington, Oregon, Idaho, and British Columbia, Canada.
 We present data as labelographies (by using our “Search by Label” function) that note what recordings were issued when by which labels – and also (by using our “Search by Artist” function) as discographies that reveal what recordings were created when by which local musicians.

 CONTACT: There is background info about our team at the bottom of this page.
 We welcome the contribution of relevant discographical data from fellow music fans, musicians, and labels.
 Please submit info (or recordings) via our Archives Facebook page, and/or through the mail to: NORTHWEST MUSIC ARCHIVES, P.O.
 Box 15349 Seattle, WA 98115